Create packages for the Package Deployer tool

 Prerequisites

-- Ensure that you have all the solution and other files ready that you want to include in the package.
+• Ensure that you have all the solution and other files ready that you want to include in the package.

-- Visual Studio 2019 or later, or Visual Studio Code
+• Visual Studio 2019 or later, or Visual Studio Code.

 Process overview

-- Create a Visual Studio or MSBuild project
+• Create a Visual Studio or MSBuild project

-- Add solutions and other files to the project
+• Add solutions and other files to the project

-- Update provided HTML files (optional)
+• Update provided HTML files (optional)

-- Specify configuration values for the package
+• Specify configuration values for the package

-- Define custom code for the package
+• Define custom code for the package

-- Build and deploy the package
+• Build and deploy the package

 Create a package project

 The first step is to create a Visual Studio or MSBuild project for the package.
 To do that, you must have one of two available tool extensions installed on your development computer.
 If using Visual Studio Code, install Microsoft Power Platform CLI.
 Otherwise, if using Visual Studio 2019, install Power Platform tools for Visual Studio.
-Note that the Power Platform tools extension is currently only available for Visual Studio 2019.
+The Power Platform tools extension is currently only available for Visual Studio 2019.
 However, the created project can be built using Visual Studio 2019 or later.

 Select the appropriate tab below to find out how to create a project using the desired tool extension.
 Both tools output the project in a similar format.